 Create a new project or folder inside of LabKey server to store the demo data.

-- Create a new folder to work in:
+- Create a new folder named "Proteomics Tutorial".
+Choose folder type "MS2".

 Set Up the Pipeline

-- In the Data Pipeline web part, click Setup.
+- In the Data Pipeline web part of the new folder, click Setup.

 - Enter the path to the sample files you download and extracted.
-(For example: C:\ProteomicsDemo)
+(In our example: C:\ProteomicsDemo)